For finance graduate Taylor Calvert '15, visiting

 the country of Haiti, which was devastated by a 2010 earthquake, with five

-fellow Winthrop Eagles basketball players earlier this year was a
+fellow Winthrop Eagles basketball players in 2014 was a

 “life-changing experience that she will never forget.”